Your Ultimate Router Placement Tip Guide

 Upgrade your routers antennas

 Another option before you go out and buy a new router is to simply upgrade the antennas.
 Many routers have removable antennas and can easily be replaced with higher gain antennas for better reception.
-You can get a new set of high gain antennas for around $30 to $40 dollars.
+You can get a new set of set of 2 Omni-Directional Wi-Fi Long Range Antenna for around $20 from Amazon that could really make a difference.

 Upgrading your present router antennas could give you that extra boost you need.
 Be realistic if you have a really old router I would save my money and put it towards a new router.
 So check out your old router you may be flogging a dead horse.